prajwal-cybersec/ipl-points-table/README.md

 # ipl-points-table

 IPL Points Table Generator 🏏

 A simple Python script that builds an IPL-style points table — complete with Net Run Rate (NRR) calculation and Playoffs / Eliminated status — from team match stats.

+Note:

+I built this project to practice working with Python fundamentals — loops, functions, dictionaries, and string formatting — while solving something I actually enjoy: cricket stats!
+It takes basic match data (wins, losses, runs) and turns it into a proper IPL-style standings table, complete with Net Run Rate calculations just like the real broadcasts show.
+Feel free to fork it, tweak the points system, or extend it with more stats.

 Features: